Rough notes on using European trains for bicycle touring

 - Refer to your bike transport ticket.

-- To fit the bike in the holder you may need to remove your bags and place them on the shelf above.
+- To fit the bike in the holder you may need to remove your bags and place them on shelves.

 - If there is space you can just hang out in the bike car.
 Otherwise, find your numbered seat and claim it.